Disneyland to Close Parks, MLB Suspends Spring Training – Up News Info Los Angeles

 MARCH 12: The Los Angeles Zoo will be closed to the public beginning Friday, March 13.

+MARCH 12: Universal Studios Hollywood will temporarily close starting Saturday, March 14.
+Universal CityWalk will remain open.

-MARCH 12: Disneyland, California Adventure announces that theme parks will close starting Saturday.
+MARCH 12: Disneyland Resort and Disney California Adventure will close starting Saturday, March 14.

 MARCH 12: A number of Southland theaters have canceled performances due to fears of coronaviruses, including The Pantages, Center Theater Group, The Music Center, and other venues.